Effects of the Chernobyl disaster: Collective radiation dose

-Dose to the general public within 30 km of the plant
+Doses received by the public

 The inhalation dose (internal dose) for the public during the time of the accident and their evacuation from the area in what is now the 30 km evacuation zone around the plant has been estimated, based on ground deposition of caesium-137, to be between 3 and 150 mSv.

-Thyroid doses for adults around the Chernobyl area were estimated to be between 20 and 1000 mSv, while for one-year-old infants, these estimates were higher, at 20 to 6000 mSv.
+Thyroid doses for adults around the Chernobyl area were estimated to be between 20 and 1000 mSv, whilst for one-year-old infants, these estimates were higher, at 20 to 6000 mSv.
 For those who left the area soon after the accident, the internal dose due to inhalation was 8 to 13 times higher than the external dose due to gamma/beta emitters.
-For those who remained until later (day 10 or later), the inhalation dose was 50-70% higher than the dose due to external exposure.
+For those who remained until day 10 or later, the inhalation dose was 50-70% higher than the dose due to external exposure.
 The majority of the dose was due to iodine-131 (about 40%) and tellurium and rubidium isotopes (about 20 to 30% for Rb and Te).

 The ingestion doses in this same group of people have also been estimated using the cesium activity per unit of area, isotope ratios, an average day of evacuation, intake rate of milk and green vegetables, and what is known about the transfer of radioactivity via plants and animals to humans.
 For adults, the estimated dose ranges from 3 to 180 mSv, while for one-year-old infants, the estimated dose ranges from 20 to 1300 mSv.
 Again, the majority of the dose was attributed to iodine-131.